laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 ![Rider Dev Container Ports](/images/2025/dotnet-aspire_jetbrains-rider-ports.png)

-Another nice feature is the **Services** tab which give you some of the functionalities of .NET Aspire Dashboard directly in Rider.
+Another nice feature is the **Services** tab which gives you some of the functionalities of .NET Aspire Dashboard directly in Rider.

 ![Rider Dev Container Ports](/images/2025/dotnet-aspire_jetbrains-rider-services.png)